CahanLab/CellNet/agnostic_cellnet/README.md

 ---

 ### Introduction <a name="introduction"></a>
+Platform-Agnostic CellNet (PACNet) is our newest version of CellNet that is agnostic to transcriptome profiling method, computational preprocessing method, and gene availability arising from preprocessing method, thus allowing cross-study comparisons of cell fate engineering protocol performance.

+We also provide reference panels of human engineered cell types from state-of-the-field protocols for HSPC, heart, intestine/colon, liver, lung, neuron, and skeletal_muscle samples against which you can compare your own samples.
+Engineered reference panels for other human cell types and all mouse cell types are not yet available.
+However, we provide the resources and instructions for training and running both human and mouse PACNet here.

-This is a walk-through tutorial on 1) how to train a PACNet classifier using a preprocessed training expression matrix and 2) how to apply the classifier to a preprocessed query study.
+This is a walk-through tutorial on 1) how to train a PACNet classifier using a preprocessed training expression matrix and 2) how to apply the classifier to a preprocessed query study (and reference engineered panel, if applicable).
 All the code below is also available in a single R file, `agnosticCellNet_example.R`.

+For more information on CellNet, please visit https://github.com/pcahan1/CellNet.

 ---